-Attendance at Faith Formation for Grades PreK-4 through High School
+Attendance at Family Faith Formation for Grades PreK-4 through High School

-Since each grade level of our Faith Formation Program has its own curriculum focus, children enrolled in the Faith Formation Program should attend every session.
+Each session of our Family Faith Formation Program has its own curriculum focus, children enrolled in the Faith Formation Program should attend every session.
 Our calendar for the year takes into consideration holiday weekends which allows for family time.
-If, however, due to illness or family commitments it is necessary for students to be absent, parents should notify their child(ren)'s catechist in advance.
+If, however, due to illness or family commitments it is necessary for children to be absent, parents should notify the Faith Formation Office in advance.
 In the event of an absence, children and/or parents should check with the catechist to see what was missed.
 In a non-sacramental year, four absences or more are considered excessive.
 If a child misses four consecutive sessions without prior notice, he or she will be considered withdrawn from the program unless parents notify us otherwise.

-1. Attendance records are in keeping with diocesan policies and help determine eligibility for the Sacraments of First Reconciliation, First Eucharist and Confirmation.

-- 2. Faithful attendance to all scheduled sessions is expected.
+- Attendance records are in keeping with diocesan policies and help determine eligibility for the Sacraments of First Reconciliation, First Eucharist and Confirmation. - 2.
+Faithful attendance to all scheduled sessions is expected.
 For Sacramental Programs, regular attendance is required for successful completion of the process. - 3.
-Children and families are expected to make up any missed work due to absences. - 4.
-Tardiness is a distraction to children, parents and catechists and robs everyone of valuable faith sharing time.
-Children and parents need to be respectful when entering a group that is already in session. - 5.
-All absences require either a written excuse presented to the catechist or phone call to the Faith Formation Office.
+Children and families are expected to make up any missed work due to absences. - Tardiness is a distraction to children, parents and catechists and robs everyone of valuable faith sharing time.
+Children and parents need to be respectful when entering a session that is already in progress.

+- All absences require either a written excuse or phone call to the Faith Formation Office.
 Absences can be considered excused only if oral or written communication is provided to the Faith Formation Office. - 6.
 Children who are chronically absent without speaking to a catechist or Director will be dropped from the program. - 7.
-Regular attendance at Faith Formation sessions is at least as important as regular attendance at school.
+Regular attendance at Family Faith Formation sessions is at least as important as regular attendance at school.